microsoft/MixedRealityToolkit-Unity/Documentation/Architecture/InputSystem.md

-    Note that a controller can be associated with many different pointers at the same time – in order to ensure that this doesn’t devolve into chaos, there is a pointer mediator which controls which pointers are allowed to be active (for example, this will disable far interaction pointers when near interaction is detected).
+    Note that a controller can be associated with many different pointers at the same time – in order to ensure that this doesn’t devolve into chaos, there is a pointer mediator which controls which pointers are allowed to be active (for example, the mediator will disable far interaction pointers when near interaction is detected).

     Pointers can also belong to different categories like near interaction (useful for dealing with objects that are close to the user) or far interaction (useful for dealing with objects that may not be close to the user).